Indian Motor Tariff (IMT) for Two-Wheelers in India

 While IMT 16 broadens protection, the following standard exclusions apply (mirroring those under IMT 15 and general PA covers):

-- Intoxication: No cover if the passenger is under the influence of alcohol or drugs at the time of accident.
+1. Intoxication: No cover if the passenger is under the influence of alcohol or drugs at the time of the accident.

-Additionally, total liability under IMT 16 per passenger per period of insurance cannot exceed the chosen CSI for that passenger.
+Additionally, total liability under IMT 16 per passenger per insurance period cannot exceed the chosen CSI for that passenger.

 Practical Example